uchicago-cs/cmsc22000/website/content/syllabus.md

 Students must have taken CMSC 15200 or CMSC 16200.

-In Spring 2020, students will have to apply to participate in this class, and only students taking CMSC 15200 or CMSC 16200 in Winter 2020, or who took CMSC 15200 in Spring 2019, will be considered (*absolutely no exceptions will be made*).
+In Spring 2021, students will have to apply to participate in this class, and only students who took CMSC 15200 or CMSC 16200 in Spring 2020, Summer 2020, Autumn 2020, or Winter 2021 will be invited to apply (*absolutely no exceptions will be made*).

 Please note that CMSC 15400 is *not* a prerequisite for this class.
-We strongly encourage students taking CMSC 22000 to defer CMSC 15400 until the Fall, instead of taking CMSC 22000 and CMSC 15400 concurrently.
+Students who are taking CMSC 15200/16200 in Winter 2021, and who end up taking CMSC 22000, are strongly encouraged to defer CMSC 15400 until the Fall, instead of taking CMSC 22000 and CMSC 15400 concurrently.

 Course Organization
 -------------------

+This class will be run online, with no in-person components.

-Lectures are scheduled to take place on MWF 2:30pm - 3:20pm, but please note that, in Spring 2020, we will generally only meet on Mondays and Fridays for discussion-oriented meetings over Zoom, with most of the course content delivered via pre-recorded lectures.
-Please see [Course Calendar]({{< relref "calendar.md" >}}) page for the exact days/times when we will meet over Zoom.
+Lectures are scheduled to take place on MWF 3:00pm - 3:50pm, but please note that, in Spring 2021, we will generally only meet on Mondays and Fridays for discussion-oriented meetings over Zoom, with most of the course content delivered via pre-recorded lectures.
+We may, in some weeks, host guest talks from outside speakers on Wednesdays.

 Additionally, we have time reserved on Mondays 4:30pm-5:50pm for project teams meetings (this is listed as a "lab" on the Registrar's site, but please note that it is unrelated to the lab assignments in this class).
 Team meetings will start on Week 3.